DeanFac/facultyhandbook/docs/getting_started_at_iitm/first_months.md

 {: .no_toc}

 {: .important }
 New Faculty Initiation Grant (NFIG): Rs.
-5 Lakhs for purchase of basic equipment.
-This is not meant for office furniture and standard supplies.
-Must be applied within one year.
+5 Lakhs for purchase of basic equipment and travel, not meant for office furniture and standard supplies.
+Apply within one year.

 {: .important }
 New Faculty Seed Grant (NFSG): Up to Rs.
 50 lakhs.
 A proposal with proper justification has to be submitted and presented in front of a committee.
-Must be applied within 3 years of joining (typically after 1.5-2 years).
+Apply within 3 years of joining (typically after 1.5-2 years).

 # OFFICE & LABORATORY: